randomtruffles/Dominion_League/rules.md

 Additionally, players may be re-placed using the rules for placing new players.
 This allows returning players to promote across multiple tiers, known as superpromotions, if a player can improve their rating significantly across a season.
 Players who would be superpromoted into tiers A, B, C, or D are instead placed into tier E.

 In addition, the top two finishers in the A1 division will play a second 6-game match to determine the Champion for the Dominion League for that season.
 For the purposes of determining the Champion (and only those purposes), the results of this match will be added to the results of the season, including updates to tiebreakers.
 The match date and time should be determined by the two players well in advance to allow for the moderator team to find a commentator team.
 Even if the outcome of the match is settled before the sixth game, all six should be played out for the purpose of spectator entertainment.
+In the event of a tie, the players play one more game to decide the winner.

 #### IV.
 Joining and Leaving